wwkong/Project-Euler/README.md

 *Project Euler*
 ================================

 Here is where I put all of the code that I use to solve Project Euler problems.
-All problems are compiled with the -O flag.
+All problems are compiled with the -O flag as well as the -fprof-auto and -rtsopts for alogorithm profiling and advanced statistics respectively.
+These flags double the runtime of code compiled with just the -O flag.

 Programming languages Used
 ================================